Skip to main content

 Can I update the expiration date on the Good Faith Estimate?

-After generating a Good Faith Estimate form, the expiration date will automatically be set to one year from the date the form was created.
-You can edit the expiration date to be within one year of the date that’s listed in the Date provided field.
+After creating a Good Faith Estimate form, the expiration date will automatically be set to 1 year from the date the form was created.
+You can edit the expiration date to be within 1 year of the date that’s listed in the Date provided field.

 To edit the expiration date: